-- 3.3.8 Working Days and Hours: The working days and hours shall be as stated in the General Contract Conditions or as mutually agreed upon in the preconstruction Meeting. - 3.3.9 Licenses and Permits: Contractor is responsible for obtaining all necessary licenses and permits required for Construction, at Contractors expense.
+- 3.3.9 Licenses and Permits: Contractor is responsible for obtaining all necessary licenses and permits required for Construction, at Contractors expense.
 See Section 2.12.
-Contractor shall supply to Owner all copies of finalized permits. - 3.3.10 Permits: The following permits are required for the Project and will be obtained by the City at no cost to the Contractor:
+Contractor shall supply to Owner all copies of finalized permits. - 3.3.10 Permits: The following permits are required for the Project and will be obtained by the City at no cost to the Contractor: None